William Wallace Atterbury: Early years

 In 1886 Atterbury began work as an apprentice in the Pennsylvania Railroad's shops at Altoona, earning five cents an hour.
 Atterbury rose through the ranks to become general superintendent of motive power at the Altoona Works in 1901, a general manager of the Pennsylvania Railroad's lines east of Pittsburgh in 1903, and a company vice president in charge of transportation in 1909.
 On May 8, 1912, the railroad company named him a vice president in charge of operations.
 In 1916 Atterbury also became president of the American Railway Association.

 World War I military service

-On August 6, 1917, Atterbury was granted a leave of absence from his position with the Pennsylvania Railroad to join the American Expeditionary Forces in France during World War I. Atterbury served as the AEF's director-general of transportation.
+On August 6, 1917, four months after the American entry into World War I, Atterbury was granted a leave of absence from his position with the Pennsylvania Railroad to join the American Expeditionary Forces (AEF) in France.
+Atterbury served as the AEF's director-general of transportation.
 On October 5, 1917, he was commissioned a brigadier general in the United States Army.

 Between August 1917 and May 1919, Atterbury supervised construction of harbor facilities and a portion of the railways in France that were assigned to the U.S. Army for maintenance and operation.
 The troops in France gave him the nickname of "General Attaboy" and he was also known as "The Railroad General."
 Atterbury was discharged from military service on May 31, 1919, and returned to civilian life in Pennsylvania.